iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 5. Arm your safety switch if you have one.

-  * If using Standard PWM, the module should play its two-notarming songe  as the flight controller starts sending 0% throttle commands once the safety switch is armed
+  * If using Standard PWM, the module should play its :ref:`two tone arming song <arming_song>` as the flight controller starts sending 0% throttle commands once the safety switch is armed
   * On DSHOT, the module will not arm yet.

 6. Set the "Throttle %" to 5% and the "Duration" to 5s, and click "Test All Motors".